kivy-garden/garden.xpopup/README.md

 Version history
 ===============
+* 0.2.1

+    XNotifyBase - added checkbox 'Do not show this message again'

+    XProgress.complete() now takes optional parameters: text (for custom message) and show_time (for custom time-to-close)

+    XProgress.autoprogress() - new method which starting infinite progress increase in the separate thread

 * 0.2

     Added XFilePopup, XFileOpen, XFileSave, XFolder (classes of the popup for file system browsing).

     Some minor changes.

 * 0.1

     Initial release